Applications of OA Science

 Can You Taste Ocean Acidification?

-When researchers from the University of Gothenburg in Sweden set out to explore how ocean acidification might impact species of shrimp, they had consumers and the seafood market in mind.
+When researchers from the University of Gothenburg in Sweden set out to explore how ocean acidification might impact a local species of shrimp, they had consumers in mind.
 Sam Dupont’s team exposed adult northern shrimp to seawater containing levels of carbon dioxide that are projected to occur in the near future.
 The survival rate of these shrimp decreased; those that survived acidified conditions were cooked and served alongside shrimp that were grown in today’s seawater conditions.
-A panel of connoisseurs judged the two side-by-side and declared the shrimp exposed to ocean acidification to be less appealing in appearance, texture, and taste.
+A panel of locals judged the two side-by-side and declared the shrimp exposed to ocean acidification to be less appealing in appearance, texture, and taste.
 The results of this study helped prove the concept that ocean acidification can cause changes to seafood that the public can taste.

-In a nation with a long history of seafaring and high quality fisheries, seafood is a matter of cultural heritage in Sweden and its neighboring Scandinavian countries.
-The discovery that ocean acidification can impact the quality and taste of an important seafood species provided an opportunity to engage the public in dialogue about the ways that human activities negatively affect the marine environment.
-Dupont and colleagues worked with communication professionals from COMPASS at the University of Gothenburg to develop multilingual scientific communication materials that incorporate strategies derived from psychology, sociology, and the stakeholder’s culture.
-Through these materials, the results of the original study attracted broad international attention.
+Dupont and colleagues worked with communication professionals from the University of Gothenburg and COMPASS to develop a press release that attracted broad international attention.
 However, public interest does not often translate to individual action.
-Dupont and his team want to help eaters connect the dots between climate change and the seafood they eat, in a way that will drive behavioral change.
+Dupont and his team want to help eaters connect the dots between climate change and the seafood they eat, in a way that will increase the willingness to change.

-Turning again to COMPASS, Dupont’s team of natural scientists collaborated with social scientists to co-create an interdisciplinary project to explore whether a physical experience of ocean acidification through taste would drive an emotional response leading to an increase in the willingness to make changes in personal behavior or values to address ocean acidification and climate change.
+Dupont’s team of natural scientists collaborated with social scientists to co-create an interdisciplinary project to explore whether a sensory experience of ocean acidification through taste would drive an emotional response leading to an increase in the connectedness to the issue as well as willingness to accept or make changes to address ocean acidification and climate change.
 After organizing a few public taste-testing events, official follow-up experiments are now being performed across different age groups.

-This project illustrates the importance of collaboration across scientific disciplines with a clear goal in mind to prioritize what kind of data are needed.
+This project illustrates the importance of collaboration across scientific disciplines with a clear goal in mind to prioritize what kind of data are needed for a given purpose (e.g. increase the willingness to accept or make changes).
 This approach deviates from the classic "science supply paradigm" in which science is repurposed for communication without preliminary thoughts about the purpose.

 Logistics

-• Initial biological experimentation began in 2014.
-Public engagement events were held in 2019 and follow-up interdisciplinary experiments will be performed in 2025.
+Initial biological experimentation began in 2014.
+Public engagement events were held in 2019 and follow-up interdisciplinary experiments are being performed in 2025.

 Objectives